If you’re reading this, you might be in need of some motivation to lose weight.

 “I need to understand all there is to know about advanced strength training before I start.”

 If you really need to learn all there is to know, you will NEVER get started.

-The truth is details are important, but you can’t learn them all at once.
+Details are important, but you can’t learn them all at once.